benpgraham/reddit-client/README.md

 # Overview

-This project is a simple React/Redux client that interfaces with the outdated Reddit JSON API (https://github.com/reddit-archive/reddit/wiki/JSON)
+This project is a simple React/Redux client that interfaces with the outdated [Reddit JSON API](https://github.com/reddit-archive/reddit/wiki/JSON)

-The site style is minimal and inspired by the layout of the website (https://tumblr.com)
+The site style is minimal and inspired by the layout [Tumblr](https://tumblr.com)

 # Getting Started with Create React App